-Taller de Músics offers the Bachelor Degree in Music, of 240 ECTS credits, in the speciality of Composition.
-The Bachelor Degree in Music has the same validity for all purposes as a degree issued by a university.
+Taller de Músics offers a Bachelor Degree in Music, with 240 ECTS credits, specialising in Composition.
+This is an official qualification recognised within the European Higher Education Area (EHEA) and has the same validity as a university degree.

 The specialisation of Composition is aimed at training students in the technique and craft of musical writing.
 Without forgetting the importance of the knowledge of tradition, it is based on a particularly transversal vision of creative act, providing the student with tools in an environment open to the development of multiple sensibilities, concerns and aesthetics.
 The diversity of languages that coexist in the centre is reflected in the syllabus of this bachelor’s degree, which places special emphasis on the knowledge of jazz harmony, flamenco rhythm, arrangements for Big Band, etc. Our students regularly work with ensembles such as CrossingLines, Barcelona Clarinet Players or the Gerhard Quartet, as well as with institutions such as CONSMUPA (Oviedo) or Musikene (San Sebastián).